lelouchsola/ChenGe/_pages/about.md

 News
 ======

+- **[2024-06-28]**  New publication: **Ge Chen**, Hongcai Zhang, Junjie Qin, and Yonghua Song, "Replicating Power Flow Constraints Using Only Smart Meter Data for Coordinating Flexible Sources in Distribution Network," to appear in *IEEE Transactions on Sustainable Energy*.
+Cheers!

+- **[2024-06-27]**  I'm selected for the Purdue Travel Grant.
+Thanks!

+- **[2024-06-22]**  New publication: Guangxu Fei, Keng-Weng Lao, and **Ge Chen**, "Out-of-Distribution Detection of Unknown False Data Injection Attack With Logit-Normalized Bayesian ResNet," to appear in *IEEE Transactions on Smart Grid*.
+Cheers!

 - **[2024-01-25]**  Our paper titled "On the Choice of Loss Function in Learning-based Optimal Power Flow" has been accepted by the 2024 IEEE PES General Meeting.
 Cheers!

 - **[2024-01-09]**  New publication: Bin Zou, **Ge Chen**, Hongcai Zhang, and Yonghua Song, "Improved Divergence-based Distributionally Robust Chance-Constrained Scheduling for Geo-distributed Internet Data Centers", to appear in *CSEE Journal of Power and Energy Systems*, 2023.
-- **[2023-11-30]**  New publication: Yonghua Song, Ge Chen\*, and Hongcai Zhang, "[Constraint learning-based optimal power dispatch for active distribution networks with extremely imbalanced data](https://ieeexplore.ieee.org/abstract/document/10375977)," to appear in *CSEE Journal of Power and Energy Systems*, 2023.
+- **[2023-11-30]**  New publication: Yonghua Song, **Ge Chen**\*, and Hongcai Zhang, "[Constraint learning-based optimal power dispatch for active distribution networks with extremely imbalanced data](https://ieeexplore.ieee.org/abstract/document/10375977)," to appear in *CSEE Journal of Power and Energy Systems*, 2023.
 - **[2023-10-26]**  I joined Prof. Junjie Qin's group at Purdue ECE.
 Cheers!
 - **[2023-06-15]**  I successfully defended my PhD dissertation.
 Thanks so much for everyone's help!